smokeml/smokeml.github.io/icseae.md

 ```/home/icse2019ae/bench40/[Proj Name]/```

 For Infer and CSA, we need to know the **[Source Dir]** for a project **[Proj Name]**.
 It is specified with the following table:

+! /home/fangang and /bigdata/fangang are accessible for user icse2019ae.

 | **[Proj Name]**     | **[Source Dir]** (a path that contains .piggy folder)                                               |